 LAZ LEADER RDPE funding is a European Union initiative delivered through Defra.
 Lincolnshire County Council, East Lindsey District Council, West Lindsey District Council also contribute financially to the programme.

-The LAG developed a Local Development Strategy (LDS) and is now working to implement that strategy by instigating and supporting projects that may be eligible to apply for funding through the new LEADER Approach element of the Rural Development Programme for England.
+The LAG developed a Local Development Strategy (LDS) which was implemented by instigating and supporting projects to apply for funding through the LEADER Approach element of the Rural Development Programme for England.

 The LAZ Vision